 Acupuncture Points for Menopausal Symptoms

-The most common acupuncture points used to treat menopausal symptoms are those which nourish the Kidney system and strengthen Kidney-yin.
+When reading the traditional text the most common acupuncture points used menopausal symptoms are those which nourish the Kidney system and strengthen Kidney-yin.
 Extra points can be added depending on each patient’s constitution and individual symptoms.

 Some of the most commonly used acupuncture points for menopause include: